 We love baptism.
 In some of his last words before leaving earth, Jesus commanded us to make disciples and baptize them, so that's exactly what we do.
 If you've recently met Jesus, or haven't been baptized since meeting Jesus, we'd encourage you to be baptized at one of our Baptism Gatherings.

 What we believe about baptism:

-	If you or your child are in Kidtown or Student Groups, you must email

-	the Kids and Families Director Laura Jones or the Student Groups pastor

-	Landon Thompson before submitting your Baptism Application.
-They will

-	contact you to reach out about your next steps before getting Baptized.
+If you or your child are in Kidtown or Student Groups, you must email the Kids and Families Director Laura Jones or the Student Groups pastor Landon Thompson beforehand.
+They will contact you to reach out about your next steps before getting Baptized.

 If you have questions about being baptized, feel free to contact us.